 If you’re wondering where they get the motivation and willpower to exercise, guess what?
 They don’t.

 People who work out every day don’t wake up motivated to exercise.
 They practice habits which get them in the gym regardless of how they’re feeling, until they build enough momentum that the routine of working out becomes a daily habit that happens as much on autopilot as going to bed at night.

 In other words, if you sit around waiting for motivation to come, you’ll be sitting there forever.
 Sometimes you have to set up systems in your life to make motivation the next natural step.

 If you just can’t face a workout, these tips will get your hot little hiney into gear so you can stay on track with your fitness goals.

 #1: Make it a routine

 Schedule regular workouts at the same time every day.
-Make them as much a part of your day as getting dressed, brushing your teeth, or eating breakfast, so you feel just lost without a workout.
+Make them as much a part of your day as showering, brushing your teeth, or eating breakfast, so you feel just lost without a workout.
 Actually block out the time in your calendar like it was a non-negotiable appointment.